TelepathicGrunt/Bumblezone/README.txt

 	Mobs:
 ·Bees that spawn in a chunk when the chunk is first created has a 20% chance of being pollinated bees.
+·Patched a bug that could spawn mobs underground and hurt performance as they suffocate.

+	Dimension:
+·Fixed potential visual bug that causes blue fog in some situations.

     (V.1.0.3 Changes) (1.15.2 Minecraft)